 - Representation of the seller in the sale of an $8 million shopping center in a resort community.

-- Special appellate counsel for a large mutual ditch company in an appeal involving millions of dollars of senior water rights.
+- Served as special appellate counsel for a large mutual ditch company in a complex appeal involving millions of dollars of senior water rights and coordinated nine appellate parties in briefing and argument.

 Star attended the University of Wisconsin Law School and received her Juris Doctor degree from the University of Colorado School of Law in 1979.
 She began her legal career with the law firm of Hall & Evans, with a practice emphasis in natural resources law and water law.
 After practicing in Denver for a number of years, she joined the Boulder law firm of Dietze & Davis, P.C. as a shareholder/partner.

-Star is currently an Adjunct Professor at the University of Denver Sturm College of Law.
+Star is an Adjunct Professor at the University of Denver Sturm College of Law where she has taught water law and was the Distinguished Natural Resources Practitioner in Residence in 2016.

 University of Colorado - B.A., 1973 (magna cum laude, Presidents' List)